TheMinester/Linux_Scripts/README.md

 Features:

-Tests if all arguments don't contain anything other than letters.
+Tests if all arguments don't contain anything other than letters.<br>
-Uses the "sort" function that sorts alphabetically.
+Uses the "sort" function that sorts alphabetically.<br>

 ### **status.sh**